andrasq/node-qbson/Readme.md

 This repo contains some experimental code for BSON conversions.

-I was primarily interested in the speed difference between a hand-rolled bson decoder and the official [bson](https://npmjs.org/bson) library.
-Most of this code first showed up in [`json-simple`](https://github.com/andrasq/node-json-simple)
+I was primarily interested in the speed difference between a hand-rolled bson decoder and the native C++ [bson](https://npmjs.org/bson) library.
+Most of this decoder was originally in [`json-simple`](https://github.com/andrasq/node-json-simple), the encoder is new.

-For the curious, the hand-rolled decoder is slightly faster than the native C++ module to convert most atomic types, but is 2x faster decoding objects and 7x (!) faster decoding arrays.
-Timings on an 3.5GHz AMD Phenom II X4.
+The hand-rolled decoder is slightly faster than the native C++ module to convert most atomic types, but is 6x (!) faster decoding arrays.
+The encoder is overall much faster, 60% to 6x faster on primitives and as much as 7x to 11x faster on compound data.
+Timed on an 3.5GHz AMD Phenom II X4.

 Related Work